👋Hi! My name's Kyle Frost.

 I started working in financial services in 2013 whilst finishing my degree at an accountancy firm in Gosford (NSW) where I worked until 2016 learning the ropes and in 2015 I also finished my post-grad degree.

-In 2016 with motivation from my girlfriend Amy who was working in Sydney, we moved down the freeway where I worked at a few awesome advice firms before starting my own business wanting to work with people being ignored by the financial services industry in a different way to the industry norm.
+In 2016 with motivation from my girlfriend Amy who was working in Sydney, we moved down the freeway where I worked at a few awesome advice firms before starting my own business wanting to work with people being ignored by the financial services industry and not do things just because it was the industry norm.

-From time to time I'm not thinking about finance and when I'm not I'm usually either: playing UNO, backgammon or bingeing a series with Amy (hopefully true crime), playing sport (tennis, cricket and soccer), watching NRL (go Knight's) or thinking where I can go skiing next.
+From time to time I'm not thinking about finance and when I'm not I'm usually either: playing Connect 4, backgammon or bingeing a series with Amy (hopefully true crime), playing sport (tennis, cricket or soccer), watching NRL (go Knight's) or thinking where I can go skiing next.

 Why the current advice model needs work